 Before being called to the Bar in 2005, Richard attended Jesus College, Oxford University where he read French and German.
 He accepts documents in those languages without translation.

 Outside of Chambers, Richard frequently speaks at legal and industry gatherings.
 He is a speaker at the annual General Average Seminar organised by Lloyd’s Maritime Academy.
 He is a guest lecturer at METL, a provider of maritime education to students preparing for the examinations of the Institute of Chartered Shipbrokers.
 He has spoken at the London Shipping Law Centre’s talk on Admiralty Procedure, and is regularly invited to solicitor firms to speak on maritime law themes.
+He is the Vice-Chairman of the Admiralty Bar Group, the specialist bar association for barristers who practise in admiralty and maritime law.

 Outside of his practice, Richard has enjoyed collaborating with the Chelsea Society on successful campaigns to save Chelsea pubs from closure by property developers.